-Creating an advice to provide a more useful error message
+Creating a statement to provide a more useful error message

-Add a command, known as an advice, that instructs PingAuthorize to set the HTTP response code and provide a more useful error message when rejecting the outbound response.
+Add a command, known as a statement, that instructs PingAuthorize to set the HTTP response code and provide a more useful error message when rejecting the outbound response.

-Because this problem is due to an attribute of a user (namely their location), use a 4xx response code to indicate a user issue.
-The 451 response code has been suggested for use in cases where content cannot be displayed for legal reasons.
+Because the reason for denial is a user attribute (the user's location), use a 4xx response code to indicate a user issue.
+The 451 status code is commonly used when content is unavailable because of legal restrictions.

-- 1. From the PingAuthorize Policy Editor, go to the Policies tab. - 2.
-Select Users viewing shared memes. - 3.
-Click + Advice and Obligations. - 4.
-Click + Add Advice and select Denied Reason. - 5.
-For the name, replace Untitled with Send "not permitted" error. - 6.
-From the Applies to drop-down list, select Deny. - 7.
-For a Payload value, enter {"status": 451, "message": "Restricted", "detail": "Not permitted per regulation"}.
+- 1. In the Policy Editor, click Policies.

+- 2. Select Users viewing shared memes.

+- 3. Click + Statements.

+- 4. Click + Add Statement and select Denied Reason.

+- 5. For the name, replace Untitled with Send "not permitted" error.

+- 6. In the Applies to list, select Deny.

+- 7. In the Payload field, enter

+{"status": 451, "message": "Restricted", "detail": "Not permitted per regulation"}.

-Result: You have a new advice, which looks something like the following image.
+You have a new statement that looks like the following image: